+Services / Roads

+8 Main Service:

+Water: Yes: ✓ No:

+Electricity: Yes: 🗸 No:

+Gas: Yes: No: ✓

+Drainage: Yes: 🗸 No:

-Services / Roads 8 Main Service: Water: Yes: No: Electricity: Yes: No: Gas: Yes: No: Yes: Drainage: No: For comments on non-mains services, see section 15.
+For comments on non- -mains services, see secti on 15.

 8a.
-Heating: Limited system of electric panel heaters.
-9. Roads - assumed adopted (If no see section 15.
-General Remarks) Yes: No: General Condition 10.
-Essential Repairs - comments confined to defects which would materially affect the property and/or value/suitably for mortgage purposes.
-None apparent.
-Retention: Yes: No: Retention amount: 11.
-Subsidence, Settlement and Landslip: The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.
-12. General Condition: Generally, the subjects were found to be in a fair condition with regards to age and style of construction.
-No obvious significant defects which would affect valuation or mortgage lending security were in evidence.
+Heating:

+Electric panel heaters

+9. Roads - assumed adopted (If no see section on 15.
+General Remar ks)

+Yes: ✓ , No:

+General Condition

+- s - comments confined t e/suitably for mortgage d materially affect the

+None apparent. , ,

+Retention: Yes: No: ✓

+Retention amount:

+11 Subsidence Sett lement and Landslip:

+The property has been e limitations of the inspection

+12. General Conditio n:

+- regards to age and style of n or mortgage lending security

-Legal & Other Matters
+Legal & Other Matters s